alicebob/asprom/README.md

 # Project status

-Since 2020 (Aerospike ~5.0?) the Aerospike team have their own Prometheus exporter.
-It's likely a better choice if you run a current version of Aerospike, especially if you run the Enterprise Edition.
+Since Aerospike 4.5 (beginning 2020) the Aerospike team have their own Prometheus exporter.
+It's likely a better choice if you run version 4.5 or higher of Aerospike, especially if you run the Enterprise Edition.
 The exporter here might be a better choice is you run an older version.
 PRs are still welcome, but don't expect active maintenance to stay up to date with the current Aerospike.

 https://github.com/aerospike/aerospike-prometheus-exporter